sergiocarracedo/blog/source/_posts/start-using-typescript-in-vue-easy-way.md

 ```
 ?
 Use Babel alongside TypeScript (required for modern mode, auto-detected polyfills, transpiling JSX)?
 (Y/n)
 ```
 "Yes".
-Probably you was using it yet.
+You were probably already using it.

 The next two questions are the most important